Lightnet/sdl3_vulkan_examples/README.md

-# sdl3_vulkan_examples
+# SDL3 Vulkan Examples

 # License: MIT

 # Informtion:
-  This document implementation details of a Vulkan-based 3D application using SDL3 and cglm in pure C.
+  This document implementation details of a Vulkan-based 3D application using SDL3, cglm and other libs.

+  Testing in c, c++ and both to see pros and cons builds.

   This is for reference build to understand how it works.
 To compile and build application.